KSP-KOS/KOS/doc/source/general/telnet.rst

    then the same thing works in reverse.
 If it's VT100 then it doesn't.)

 .. warning::
-  Certain implementations of the xterm terminal emulation and the telnet cliet have created a strange unending cascade of terminal resizes when you have two different telnet clients connected to the same GUI terminal and one of them is dragged to a new size.
+  Certain implementations of the xterm terminal emulation and the telnet client have created a strange unending cascade of terminal resizes when you have two different telnet clients connected to the same GUI terminal and one of them is dragged to a new size.
 Because some implementations don't wait until they're done resizing to